architsharma97/MNIST/README.md

 Main script provides a lot of training options which are explained in the script (or can be accessed using help of argparse).
 Two major choices are: Latent variable (Either discrete or continuous) or Gradient estimator (Score Function estimator or SF, popularly known as REINFORCE and reparametrized backpropagation/path derivative estimators).

-  - **Gaussian latent variable with backpropagation**: Uses the standard backpropagation routine allowed by the reparametrization trick.
+  - **Gaussian latent variable with Backpropagation**: Uses the standard backpropagation routine allowed by the reparametrization trick.

   - **Gaussian latent variable with REINFORCE**: Uses the REINFORCE estimator.
 Due to its high variance, the network will struggle to converge.